-Other Operations on Logical Structures. $focus[\varphi]$ is a heuristic that elaborates a 3-valued structure-causing it to be replaced by a collection of more precise structures that, taken together, represent the same set of concrete stores;4 the criterion for refinement is to ensure that the formula φ evaluates to a definite value for all assignments to φ 's free variables.
+Other Operations on Logical Structures. $focus[\varphi]$ is a heuristic that elaborates a 3-valued structure-causing it to be replaced by a collection of more precise structures that, taken together, represent the same set of concrete stores;3 the criterion for refinement is to ensure that the formula φ evaluates to a definite value for all complete assignments to φ 's free variables.
 The operation thus brings φ "into focus".

-By invoking focus before applying each structure transformer, focusing is used to reduce the number of indefinite values that arise when relation-transfer and relation-maintenance formulas are evaluated in 3-valued structures.
+By invoking focus before applying each structure transformer, focusing is used to reduce the number of indefinite values that arise when relation-transfer and relationmaintenance formulas are evaluated in 3-valued structures.
 The focus formulas aim to sharpen the values of relations when applied to the individuals that are affected by the transformer.
-(This often involves the materialization of a concrete individual out of a summary individual.)
-For program-analysis applications, it was proposed in [Sagiv et al. 2002] that for a statement of the form lhs = rhs, the focus formula should identify the memory cells that correspond to the L-value of lhs and the R-value of rhs.
-This ensures that the application of an abstract transformer performs a $strong\ update$ of the values of core relations that represent pointer variables and fields that are updated by the statement, i.e., does not set those values to 1/2.
+(This often involves the materialization of a concrete individual maintenance formulas, which are the main subject of this paper.
+The term "relation-maintenance formula" emphasizes the connection to work in the database community on view maintenance (see §7). ("View updating" is something different: an update is made to the value of a view relation and changes are propagated back to the base relations.)